 MAKE SURE YOUR SPEC IS ONE OF THEM.

 You’ve slaved away for months.
 You’ve given it to people you trust and have revised and polished it.
-You’ve wisely taken out that dream sequence.
+You’ve wisely taken out that ten page dream sequence and major battle scene.
 Now you’re ready.

 A couple of things to remember: Readers WANT to like your script.
 You may only get five or six pages to grab them but they’re desperately looking for the next great writer.
 Even if there are 500 scripts in the pile, if yours is good it’s going to be recognized.
 So make sure it’s in that pile.